SatyendraBanjare/plt-formal-methods-resources/README.md

 2. `Formal Proofs`
 3. `Model Checking`
 4. `Abstraction`

+The formal proof development and model checking are primarily done using interactive theorem provers often called as proof Assistants.
+Abstraction is creating structurally sound relations between parts of models.

 Here is my attempt to curate a list of useful reading materials and tools accompanied by some upcoming challenges in the field.